Facebook employees speak out against company over Trump

 Zhang declined to comment to The Associated Press.

-Representatives for Facebook did not immediately respond to messages for comment.
+Representatives for Facebook did not immediately respond to multiple requests for comment Monday.

+Late Sunday, Zuckerberg again posted on Facebook, pledging a $10 million donation to racial justice groups.
+But he made no mention of Trump’s posts.
+Instead, he highlighted Facebook’s role in the spreading of the video of George Floyd’s death.

+Floyd, a black man who was in handcuffs at the time, died after a white police officer ignored bystander shouts to get off him and Floyd’s cries that he couldn’t breathe.
+His death, captured on citizen video, sparked days of protests in Minneapolis that have spread to cities around America.

 Twitter has historically taken stronger stances than its larger rival, including a complete ban on political advertisements that the company announced last November.